Get to Know McCormick Motors

 Susan joined McCormick Motors on January 7, 1998.
 Susan is a graduate of Bremen High School and received the Professional Associate Award for over 15 years while with McCormick Motors.
 Previously, Susan was the Human Resources Manager for McCormick Motors.

 Josh joined McCormick Motors in June 2004, as a truck service technician.
 He attended WyoTech in Laramie, Wyoming to study automotive technology and graduated in December 2006.
 Following graduation, he returned to McCormick Motors working as a diesel technician.
-In January 2016, Josh became the Medium Duty Truck Service Manager.
+In January 2016, Josh became the Medium Duty Truck Service Manager and expanded the department in service operations.
 In March of 2019, Josh became the Vice President of Fixed Operations.
 In his spare time, Josh enjoys spending time with his wife and four daughters.

 Bernard B. Beer